 Structured Query Language, or SQL, is the standard language used to communicate with databases.
 Knowing SQL lets you update, organize, and query data stored in relational databases, as well as modify data structures (schema).

 Since almost all data analysts will need to use SQL to access data from a company’s database, it’s arguably the most important skill to learn to get a job.
 In fact, it’s common for data analyst interviews to include a technical screening with SQL.

 Luckily, SQL is one of the easier languages to learn.

-Develop SQL fluency, even if you have no previous coding experience, with the Learn SQL Basics for Data Science Specialization from UC Davis.
+Get fluent in SQL: Develop SQL fluency, even if you have no previous coding experience, with the Learn SQL Basics for Data Science Specialization from UC Davis.
 Work through four progressive SQL projects as you learn how to analyze and explore data.

 Statistical programming languages, like R or Python, enable you to perform advanced analyses in ways that Excel cannot.
 Being able to write programs in these languages means that you can clean, analyze, and visualize large data sets more efficiently.